fourier/zdircmp/README.md

 * [SBCL](http://www.sbcl.org) - install through your package manager
 * [CL-FAD](http://weitz.de/cl-fad/) - install through [quicklisp](http://www.quicklisp.org)
 * [CL-NCURSES](http://common-lisp.net/project/cl-ncurses/) - install through [quicklisp](http://www.quicklisp.org)
-In order to run on Debian Stable i386, one need to perform the following under root:
+In order to run on Debian Stable, one need to perform the following under root:
 <pre>
 ln -s /lib/i386-linux-gnu/libncurses.so.5 /usr/local/lib/libncurses.so
 </pre>
-since the ***libncurses*** is not in the one of search paths in cl-ncurses.
+for i386, since the ***libncurses*** is not in the one of search paths in cl-ncurses.
+See [here](http://stackoverflow.com/questions/17416504/unable-to-load-libncurses-with-uffi) for the same problem.

 Build instructions
 ==================